 I did not know that May 1 was the Saint Philip Day, either, until the spring of 2014.
 It was revealed to me by the Spirit just before Easter.
 Which is not surprising, since I was there at the Crucifixion.

 One of my (ALTZAR) past life incarnations was that of Philip the Apostle.
 Like his teacher, he was also crucified – upside down in Hierapolis (today’s Turkey – see below).
 That is the event we mark today with the Feast of Saint Philip.

-Well, three days ago (Apr 28), an ethereal piece of music came to me.
+Well, on April 28, 2014, an ethereal piece of music came to me.
 It was the “Air on G-string” by J.S.
 Bach.
 Elizabeth thought it sounded like wedding music.
-To me, however, this Baroque piece came across as a solemn Requiem Mass (mass for the dead).
+To me, however, this Baroque piece sounded like a solemn Requiem Mass (mass for the dead).

 By the way, this was the first Bach piece that has ever come to me, at least in this lifetime.
 I figured there must have been a reason for it.
-And last night, the Spirit revealed it to me.
-I was to record it as a “Bach for Philip Requiem” for Saint Philip Day.
+And on April 30, 2014, I realized that I was to record it as a “Bach for Philip Requiem” for Saint Philip Day.

-Since I had just started playing it only two days earlier, this recording is far from perfection.
+Since I had just started playing it only two days earlier, this recording is far from perfect.
 But I figured that timeliness was more important than the professional vanity of a musician.

-And now, here’s Air on G-string: A “Bach for Philip Requiem” – recorded entirely on a Clavinova in the afternoon of 5-01-14, the Saint Philip Day:
+And now, here’s Air on G-string: “Bach for Philip Requiem” – recorded entirely on my Arizona Clavinova in the afternoon of 5-01-14, the Saint Philip Day: